BRECISE

 Summary

 Enter the BRECISE project, which aims to deliver a framework and platform to accelerate the clinical validation of cancer biomarkers and related technologies.
-The project will concentrate in particular on biomarkers based on advanced technologies such as next-generation sequencing (NGS), which identifies specific alterations in tumour DNA and RNA.
+The project will concentrate in particular on biomarkers based on advanced technologies such as next-generation sequencing (NGS), which identifies specific alterations in tumour RNA and DNA.

-A core output of the project will be the BRECISE framework, which sets out a systematic, integrated approach to biomarker development from discovery through to clinical use.
-The framework highlights the importance of generating high-quality, reproducible, actionable scientific knowledge at all stages of the process.
-On the scientific side, the framework will include all the technologies needed to develop and validate biomarkers.
-On the regulatory side, the framework will align definitions and expectations among stakeholders to ensure the successful adoption of the biomarkers.
+The BRECISE framework will set out a systematic integrated approach to biomarker development with the goal of delivering clinical applications.
+This framework highlights the importance of generating high-quality, reproducible, actionable scientific knowledge at all stages of the process.
+Scientifically, the framework integrates all the technologies needed to develop and validate biomarkers.
+From the regulatory perspective, the framework seeks to harmonise definitions and expectations among stakeholders to ensure the successful adoption of the biomarkers.

 The project will also deliver a comprehensive data integration platform.
 Built on data lake technologies, it will integrate different types of data, including clinical and biomarker data.

-In the bladder cancer field, the BCAI ImmunoScore could help to identify which patients with high-risk non-muscle invasive disease are likely to respond well to treatment with Bacillus Calmette-Guérin (BCG).
-Finally, NOV I/O BC is a biomarker that could predict how patients whose bladder cancer has spread to other parts of the body will respond to drugs called immune checkpoint inhibitors.
+In the field of bladder cancer, the BCAI ImmunoScore could determine which patients with high-risk non-muscle invasive disease are likely to respond well to treatment with Bacillus Calmette-Guérin (BCG).
+Finally, NOV I/O BC is a biomarker that could predict how patients whose bladder cancer has spread to other parts of the body (metastatic cancer) will respond to drugs called immune checkpoint inhibitors, offering hope for a tailored treatment strategy.

 Biomarkers like these could revolutionise cancer care; patients will no longer have to go through a trial and error process to find a treatment that works for them, but will receive a more precise diagnosis and treatments tailored to their individual profile.

 For health systems, better biomarkers will save resources as patient care is optimised.
-Finally, driving this effort on innovative biomarkers will boost the competitiveness of Europe’s health researchers.
+Finally, driving this effort to develop innovative biomarkers will boost the competitiveness of Europe’s health research sector.

 Participants